Blakeney Point

 Blakeney Point Wildlife

-• Seals: One of the highlights of Blakeney Point is its seal colony, one of the largest in England.
+• Blakeney Point Seals: One of the highlights of Blakeney Point is its seal colony, one of the largest in England.
 Grey seals give birth here from late October to January, and the adorable seal pups draw many visitors.

 • Birds: Blakeney Point is a haven for birdwatchers, with species like terns, avocets, and oystercatchers.
 It’s especially popular during the spring and autumn migrations.